-Marc Levin invokes equal parts “West Side Story” and his "Slam” with mostly bombastic results.
-“Brooklyn Babylon” was shown as a “surprise” opening-night attraction at Slamdance, and while it’s not a terrible stretch to say that the controversy is more interesting than the film’s content, pic is not without modest commercial potential.
+In his third feature, Marc Levin invokes equal parts “West Side Story” and his Sundance prize-winning “Slam” with mostly bombastic, melodramatic results.
+“Brooklyn Babylon” was shown as a “surprise” opening-night attraction at Slamdance over the objections of distrib Artisan, and while it’s not a terrible stretch to say that the controversy is more interesting than the film’s content, pic is not without modest commercial potential, particularly with urban auds.

 Set amid the often violent cauldron of differences between blacks and Jews in the Crown Heights section of Brooklyn, “Babylon” is a case of means exceeded by ambition.
 Levin seems to want to examine any number of provocative questions about the difficulty ethnic cultures face in maintaining their traditions, and the conflict between those traditions and personal liberties.
 But no sooner does the helmer/co-scripter raise these issues than he abandons them in favor of unchecked histrionics.

 Structurally, pic is reminiscent of “Slam,” which also placed an unlikely love story against a backdrop of edgy, urban poetry.
 Here, hip-hop musicians the Roots stand in for the slam poetry readings of the earlier film, appearing as the members of a band headed by Rastafarian rapper Sol (Tariq Trotter, aka Black Thought, who is frontman and chief lyricist for the Roots).
 In a number of extended musical performances, the group fires up a furious fusion of blues, funk, reggae and rap that serves as the film’s politically aware Greek chorus.
 As an introduction to the Roots and their prodigious talent, “Brooklyn Babylon” is more than apt.